-PM condemns 'unprovoked' Russian attack on Ukraine
+UK condemns unprovoked Russian attack on Ukraine

 Russian forces have launched an assault on Ukraine, with reports of explosions near major cities across the country.

-Ukraine's president has declared a month-long state of emergency as Russia said it had carried out air strikes on Ukraine's military infrastructure and border guard units and not targeted populated areas.
+Ukraine has declared a month-long state of emergency, as Russia said it had carried out air strikes on Ukraine's military infrastructure and border guard units and not targeted populated areas.

-It comes after President Putin announced a "special military operation" in Ukraine's Donbas region in a televised address to the Russian people on Thursday morning.
+President Putin announced a "special military operation" in Ukraine's Donbas region in a televised address to the Russian people on Thursday morning.

 He said the Ukrainian people would be able "to choose freely" who ran the country.

-Mr Putin urged Ukrainian soldiers in the combat zone in eastern Ukraine to lay down their weapons and return to their homes, and warned that Moscow's response would be "instant" if anyone tried to take on Russia.
+Mr Putin also urged Ukrainian soldiers in the combat zone in eastern Ukraine to lay down their weapons and return to their homes, warning that Moscow's response would be "instant" if anyone tried to take on Russia.

+The latest move by Russia has drawn international condemnation, with US President Joe Biden denouncing Russia's military action as an "unprovoked and unjustified attack", declaring "the world will hold Russia accountable".

+Writing on Twitter, he added the US and its allies and partners would impose "severe sanctions on Russia" and continue to provide support to Ukraine and its people.